kevinalmansa/kevinalmansa.github.io/_posts/2016-12-6-SQL-Injection.md

-This information will be incorporated into the query sent to the database so that the appropriate information may  be retrieved and returned to the application, which will then decide how to present it (product page, tables, etc .).
+This information will be incorporated into the query sent to the database so that the appropriate information may  be retrieved and returned to the application, which will then decide how to present it (product page, tables, etc.).

 ## What is SQL Injection (SQLi)